What is an Actuary?

 Where do actuaries work and how much does an actuary make?

 The largest number of actuaries are directly employed by insurance companies.
-Some actuaries work for an actuarial firm such as Willis Towers Watson or Aon Hewitt.
-Other actuaries work for individual corporations or government entities as financial risk analysts, while others work independently as professional risk consultants.
+Some work for an actuarial firm such as Willis Towers Watson or Aon Hewitt.
+Others work for individual corporations or government entities as financial risk analysts, while some work independently as professional risk consultants.

-Actuaries are some of the highest paid professionals in the financial services industry.
+They are some of the highest paid professionals in the financial services industry.
 The median salary for actuaries in the US in 2016 was $100,000.
-Salaries for actuaries who have earned the highest credentials of Fellow or Chartered Enterprise Risk Analyst often exceed $150,000.
+Salaries for those who have earned the highest credentials of Fellow or Chartered Enterprise Risk Analyst often exceed $150,000.

-In addition, as noted above, along the way it is customary for actuaries to receive bonuses in pay each time they successfully complete another round of examinations or professional education.
+In addition, as noted above, along the way it is customary to receive bonuses in pay each time they successfully complete another round of examinations or professional education.

-Thank you for reading the CFI explanation of an actuary.
-To further advance your financial education, take advantage of the following free resources:
+To further advance your financial education, take advantage of the following free CFI resources: